Budgie Parakeet Colors, Varieties, Mutations and Genetics

 The striping pattern on the head feathers is reversed so that there are thicker white areas and thinner black stripes.
 Another feature of this mutation is that the body feather color runs through the stripes on the back of the neck and down through the wing feathers.
 Opaline budgies’ tails are characteristically patterned with light and colored areas running down the tail feather.
 Most Opalines show a brighter body color than the corresponding non-Opaline, particularly in nest feather and in the rump area.
 The Opaline (and the Cinnamon) can be identified at a very early age because the color of the down feathers of the young nestling are white instead of the usual gray.

-Opaline Breeding Outcomes:
+Opaline Breeding Outcomes

 Opaline is a sex-linked recessive gene:

-opaline x opaline =
+opaline x opaline = 100% opaline

 opaline cock x normal hen =

--50% opaline hens
+50% opaline hens

 normal cock x opaline hen =

--50% normal hens
+50% normal hens

-normal/opaline cock x normal hen =
+normal split for opaline cock x normal hen =

--25% normal cocks
+25% normal cocks

--25% opaline hens
+25% opaline hens

--25% normal hens
+25% normal hens

-normal/opaline cock x opaline hen =
+normal split for opaline cock x opaline hen =

--25% normal cocks
+25% normal cocks

--25% opaline hens
+25% opaline hens

--25% normal hens
+25% normal hens

 Spangle